 In October Freda Meakin organised a musical quiz which proved to be a wonderful success.
-It was based on popular songs old and not-quite-so-old.
+It was based on popular songs old and not-quite-soold.
 They had to be recognised from a small extract from the lyrics and then sung.
-Everyone joined in and the quality of the singing had to be heard to be believed (!?!).
+Everyone joined in and the quality of the singing had to be heard the other part going to a cancer charity.
+The gift was gratefully received and it was commented on how his presence was missed.

 Jenny Dawson reported that £600 had been donated to Sight Advice South Lakes.
-This was part of the contributions received at Jack's funeral.
+This was part of the contributions received at Jack's funeral,